Test cube maps

 Another technical problem this would bring, is that W:ET is designed to use textures which have a power of 2 as px size.
 There would be no problem with the width since the four sides make use of the complete potential.
 However, there are only 3 textures in height, which means that the height of the texture would be 768 (1536) px, which means that we would have to add another 256x1024 (512x2048) row of unused black or make sure ET has no problem with 'uneven’ texture sizes code-wise.

-#6 Updated by Mateos almost 3 years ago
+#6 Updated by Mateos about 3 years ago

 Several textures are not squares ones in ET assets, it’s fine as long as both dimensions are power-of-two.

-#7 Updated by keMoN almost 3 years ago
+#7 Updated by keMoN about 3 years ago

 I think you might have misunderstood me.
 I’m not saying there is a problem, because the cube map isn’t square, I’m saying there is a problem because it inherently isn’t power of two.